-There are two 'families' of essential fatty acids (EFAs), the Omega-3 and Omega-6 series, the 'parents' of which are an essential component of a healthy diet as they cannot be produced by our bodies:
+Two 'families' of essential fatty acids (EFAs) include the Omega-3 and Omega-6 series, the 'parents' of which are an essential component of a healthy diet as they cannot be produced by our bodies:

 - Linoleic acid (LA) is the parent fatty acid of the Omega-6 family and is commonly found in vegetable oils such as corn oil, sunflower oil, palm oil, rapeseed oil and soya oil.
 Evening Primrose Oil is a member of the Omega-6 family.

 - Alpha-linolenic acid (ALA) is the parent of the Omega-3 family and predominantly comes from green leafy vegetables and some vegetable oils (flax, rape and soya), while the longer chain members of the Omega-3 series are predominantly found in fish and fish oils.

 These essential fatty acids are converted in the body by enzymes into Long Chain Polyunsaturated Fatty Acids (LCPUFAs).
 Four important LCPUFAs in the body are:

 - Gamma Linolenic Acid (GLA)

 - Arachidonic Acid (AA)